microsoft/pai/docs/user_group_management.md

-In the old version of OpenPai, when deployed in basic authentication mode, pai didn't provide explicit group information for the admins, thus raising confusion when managing the platform.In latest version(>=0.16.0), pai will provide direct group management.
+In the old version of OpenPai, when deployed in basic authentication mode, pai didn't provide explicit group information for the admins, thus raising confusion when managing the platform.
+In latest version(>=0.16.0), pai will provide direct group management.

 This document will introduce how to manage user, group and teamwise storage in Openpai basic authentication mode in the latest version(>=0.16.0).